fduzhin/level-3-course-project/codeBook.md

 Summary of the data and the project's objective:
 -----------------------------------------------

-There are two directories - test and train, similarly structured.
+There are two directories - `test` and `train`, similarly structured.
 The sets of data from the two directories are supposed to be merged.
-The sub-directory "Interial Signals" in both cases contains the (almost) raw measurements from the accelerometer and the gyriscope.
+The sub-directory `Interial Signals` in both cases contains the (almost) raw measurements from the accelerometer and the gyriscope.

 There are nine raw measurements:
  1. body_acc_x